-7.7 FIRE MANAGEMENT
+7.6 FIRE MANAGEMENT

-Refer to emergency preparedness and response paragraph Error!
-Reference source not found..
+Refer to emergency preparedness and response above

-7.7.1 Accidental fires
+7.6.1 Accidental fires

 Fire safety is a very real risk and must be stringently controlled.
 No fires will be permitted on site for any reason.
 If required, a designated smoking area will be provided, and clearly demarcated and signposted, with a facility for safe containment and disposal of cigarette butts.